jarulsamy/Twitter-Archive/README.md

                             Specify password as argument
       --headless            Run without user input and firefox window display.

+## Why this is so janky

+Currently, there is no _offically_ supported twitter bookmarks API endpoint.
+Thus, I used selnium to manually scrape the HTML for each tweet.
+According to the [twitter feedback forum](https://twitterdevfeedback.uservoice.com/forums/921790-twitter-developer-labs/suggestions/39678766-api-endpoint-for-getting-bookmarks), the bookmarks API is comming.
+Until then, I don't plan on updating this.
+I don't see a reason to develop an increasingly complex janky solution when an official API route is en route.

 ## Support

 Reach out to me at one of the following places!